UltimaHoarder/UltimaScraper/README.md

     If set to false, you will download files 1 by 1.
 (If you don't have fast internet, may god help you.)
     I'd reccomend leaving it set to true.

+boards:

+    Default = []
+    Example = ["s", "gif"]

+    Input boards names that you want to automatically scrape.

+ignored_keywords:

+    Default = []
+    Example = ["ignore", "me"]

+    Any words you input, the script will ignore any content that contains these words.